Yvelchrome/FrontendMentor-Challenges/README.md

 ```

 <br/>
-This is the ressources from the MDN Web Docs that helped me :
+This is the resources from the MDN Web Docs that helped me :

 - [transform](https://developer.mozilla.org/fr/docs/Web/CSS/transform) - This helped me understand how to properly use :